hongl-fnst/dnf/README.md

       bash-4.3.30.spdx
 ```

-manage srpm or spdx only
+#### 3.1.4.2 manage srpm or spdx only

-If you want to manage srpm or spdx files without installation, you can use the subcommand as following:
+If you want to manage srpm or spdx files without installation, you can use the subcommands as following:
 <br>(1) fetchsrpm
 ```
       $ dnf-host fetchsrpm bash